Sep 20, 2019 · 5 min read

-Essentially, dermaplaning uses a blade to improve the appearance of skin.
+Dermaplaning is a skincare treatment involving the use of a small scalpel to remove the topmost layer of the the skin to improve its appearance.
 In professional dermaplaning, an esthetician uses a scalpel to remove fine hairs (a.k.a. “peach fuzz”).
 The blade also may physically exfoliate the surface of the skin, scraping away dead skin cells.

 Being the trendsetter I am, I’ve been using Tinkle razors to shave the fine hairs off my face for years — it wasn’t until I sat down to research this article that I realized many beauty bloggers consider these small, single-blade razors to be an at-home dermaplaning tool.
 The main benefit of removing fine hairs from the face is that it smooths the surface of the skin, making it easier to apply makeup flawlessly.
 Removing fine, dark hairs on my face also helps to brighten my complexion.

 But is this just personal grooming, or is the at-home dermablade technique a legitimate form of physical exfoliation that benefits the skin?